PffIdunno/iit-linux-search/text_processing_with_linux_commands.md

 ![Ex_5](Ex_5.png)

-**Explanation** Write the explanation why the specific command was used.
+**Explanation** cuts same as task 4 sort | uniq -c counts the frequency of each unique name. sort -nr ranks them by count, and head -10 displays the top 10.

 ---